primaryodors/elantia/README.md

 # elantia
 Fast, lightweight neural net for ML/AI.
+Named for the word for "doe" in Gaulish.
+A doe is fast and lightweight, like this application.

 This software is a work in progress, however it does allow creating and training a neural net and making predictions.